Diocese of Mati: History

 On February 16, 1984, Pope John Paul II created the new Diocese of Mati, taking part of its territory from that of the Diocese of Tagum.
-In November of the same year, the Most Rev. Patricio Alo, until then the Auxiliary Bishop of Davao, was appointed as the first Bishop of Mati.
+In November of the same year, Patricio Hacbang Alo, until then the Auxiliary Bishop of Davao, was appointed as the first Bishop of Mati.
 Meanwhile, the Diocese of Davao had become an archdiocese, and Tagum and Mati were made its suffragans.

 The diocese has experienced no jurisdictional changes, and is currently a suffragan of the Archdiocese of Davao.

-The first bishop was Most Rev. Patricio Hacbang Alo, DD.
+The first bishop was Patricio Hacbang Alo.
 He was born on December 2, 1939, in Cebu City.
 He was ordained a priest on March 14, 1964 of the Archdiocese of Cebu and was appointed Auxiliary Bishop of the Archdiocese of Davao on April 14, 1981.
 His episcopal ordination was on June 7, 1981.
-Pope John Paul II appointed him as the first bishop of the Diocese of Mati on November 9, 1984 and retired on October 19, 2014 after reaching the Mandatory age of 75 and for serving the Diocese for almost 30 years.
+Pope John Paul II appointed him as the first bishop of the Diocese of Mati on November 9, 1984 and retired on October 19, 2014 after reaching the mandatory age of 75 and for serving the diocese for almost 30 years.

-For more than 3 years, the diocese was sede vacante until Pope Francis has appointed Most Rev. Abel Apigo, DD as its new bishop on February 10, 2018.
+For more than 3 years, the diocese was sede vacante until Pope Francis has appointed Abel Apigo as its new bishop on February 10, 2018.
 He hailed from Davao City and was ordained priest on April 18, 1994.
 He was officially installed as the Bishop of Mati on April 25, 2018.